biosciences/HybridQC/README.md

 This package is accompanied by a JOSS submission:

-Lai K. (2025).
-HybridQC: Machine Learning-Augmented Quality Control for Single-Cell RNA-seq Data.
-Journal of Open Source Software (under review). [link pending]
+Lai K. (2025). *HybridQC: Machine Learning-Augmented Quality Control for Single-Cell RNA-seq Data*. arXiv: https://arxiv.org/abs/2507.08058 (submitted to *Journal of Open Source Software*).

 ## 🛠️ License